javidmirzaei/passwordGenerator/README.md

 ## How to Use

-1. Save the script as `index.php`.
+1. Save the script as `passwordGenerator.php`.
 2. Run it using the command line with the following options:

 ### Options: